KangchengLiu/DLC_LiDAR_SLAM/LIO-SAM_Integrated_DLC/README.md

 ## Summary of the merits of our works based on previous works:

+1. We have proposed the network D-Net for denoising and the LC-Net for loop closure detection and they are both integrated into our DLC-SLAM system to improve the robustness and accuracy compared with current state-of the art solutions.
+To the best of our knowledge, we propose the first LiDAR SLAM system that can operate in real-time for large-scale robotics localization and mapping in real-world noisy environments with low textures to date.

-1.FAST-LIO2: The tightly coupled lio slam system lacks global consistency because of its lack of front-end.
+2. We have improved the global consitency of the previous SLAM systems.
+The tightly coupled lio slam system lacks global consistency because of its lack of front-end.
 Refer to the back-end part of lio_sam and connect to GTSAM for back-end optimization.

-3.Added on the basis of FAST_LIO_SLAM: 1.
+3. Added on the basis of FAST_LIO_SLAM: 1.
 Euclidean distance-based loop detection search based on Radius Search, which increases the robustness of loop closure search; 2.
 The optimization result of loop detection is updated to the current frame pose of FAST-LIO2, and Refactor ikdtree to update subma.

 ## The additional Contributions